 4) Remember, people who are being racist or violent are not rational.
 Do not talk to them or explain anything to them.

 There may be times you can have a conversation with a stranger and help educate them about their misconceptions.
-When you are feeling scared or threatened, you should focus on your safety.
+But when you are feeling scared or threatened, you should focus on your safety.

 5) If you speak English, speak in English to those around you.